nylssoft/MynaSwift/README.md

 # MynaSwift

-MynaSwift is a macOS SwiftUI client for the Myna backend.
+MynaSwift is a macOS SwiftUI client for the Myna backend on `stockfleth.eu`.

+MynaSwift is a personal workspace for managing notes, documents, passwords, contacts, appointments, and diary entries in one secure desktop application.
+The goal of the application is to keep personal information organized while protecting workspace content with a user-defined security key.

 ## Status